Table of Contents

 It normally take about two days between eating and pooping.

-Sand should never be used as substrate for ball pythons as sand can get underneath a snakes scales and cause skin problems and irritations, when you get your snake first use newspaper as substrate so you can see if there are any mites on the snake.
+Sand should never be used as a substrate for ball pythons as sand can get underneath snakes scales and cause skin problems and irritations; when you get your snake, first use newspaper as a substrate to see any mites on the substrate snake.

 Conclusion

-This is why you should take your time in choosing the best ball python enclosure plans in order to have a healthy snake pet and a safe home.
+This is why you should take your time in choosing the best ball python enclosure plans to have a healthy snake pet and a safe home.

 Leave a Reply